jonnonz1/nz-statute-book/acts/public/1996/customs-and-excise-act-1996.md

 (1) If the chief executive has reasonable cause to believe that an importer, exporter, or licensee is about to leave New Zealand before duty owing by the importer, exporter, or licensee, as the case may be, becomes payable under this Act, the chief executive may, by notice in writing, require the importer, exporter, or licensee to pay the duty on such date that is earlier than the date on which the duty becomes payable as the chief executive fixes and notifies to the importer, exporter, or licensee.
 (2) A notice issued under subsection (1) constitutes a demand for payment and the duty becomes due and payable on the date fixed by the chief executive.
 (3) A person liable for the payment of the duty who is dissatisfied with a decision of the chief executive under this section may, within 20 working days after the date on which notice of the decision is given, appeal to a Customs Appeal Authority against that decision.
-(4) Section 109 of the District Courts Act 1947 or section 55 of the Judicature Act 1908, as the case may be, extends and applies in relation to a notice under this section as if it were a proceeding for the recovery of duty made in the ordinary course.
+(4) Section 210 of the District Court Act 2016 or section 40 of the Senior Courts Act 2016, as the case may be, extends and applies in relation to a notice under this section as if it were a proceeding for the recovery of duty made in the ordinary course.

 **Refunds, remissions, and drawbacks of duty**